-• You can download some sample spectra from the SIRIUS website.
+• You can download sample spectra from the SIRIUS website.

 • To process a full LC-MS/MS run, you can also use your own .mzML files and run the following examples.
-This will perform features detection first.
-Also, annotating 100s or 1000s features may take a while.
+This will first perform feature detection.
+Be aware that annotating 100s or 1000s of features may take a while.

 Graphical User Interface